MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-insure.md

 2. Choose the **New** action to create a new card for an insurance policy. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 3. Alternatively, select the insurance policy that you want to change, and then choose the **Edit** action.

-## To assign a fixed asset to an insurance policy by posting from the insurance journal
+## <a name="to-assign-a-fixed-asset-to-an-insurance-policy-by-posting-from-the-insurance-journal"></a>To assign a fixed asset to an insurance policy by posting from the insurance journal

 You assign a fixed asset to an insurance policy by posting to the insurance coverage ledger.